gregorykan/glass_trees/README.md

 ## TODOs and upcoming features

+- refactor graph component code, which is a mess
 - each user can have many groups
 - usernames
 - nodes editable by respective author